funnyzak/dotfiles/shells/README.md

 ## Oh My Zsh Configuration

 The Oh My Zsh configuration provides a comprehensive setup for the Zsh shell with custom aliases, plugins, and themes.
 The configuration is designed to enhance productivity and provide a more user-friendly shell experience.
-For detailed documentation, see [Oh My Zsh Docu
+For detailed documentation, see [Oh My Zsh Configuration Documentation](./oh-my-zsh/README.md).

 ### Available Components